DarthFennec/highlight-indent-guides/README.md

 Configuration
 -------------

-This mode supports three display methods.
+This mode supports four display methods.
 To change the display method, customize `highlight-indent-guides-method`, and set it to one of the following:
 - `fill`: The default method.
 All whitespace used for indentation is highlighted.
 The color of each level of indentation alternates between `highlight-indent-guides-odd-face` and `highlight-indent-guides-even-face`.